apache/pulsar/site2/docs/getting-started-standalone.md

 ---
 id: standalone
-title: Setting up a local standalone cluster
+title: Set up a Local Standalone Pulsar
-sidebar_label: Run Pulsar locally
+sidebar_label: Run Pulsar Locally
 ---

-For local development and testing, you can run Pulsar in standalone mode on your own machine.
-Standalone mode includes a Pulsar broker, the necessary ZooKeeper and BookKeeper components running inside of a single Java Virtual Machine (JVM) process.
+For local development and testing, you can run Pulsar in standalone mode on your machine.
+The standalone mode includes a Pulsar broker, the necessary ZooKeeper and BookKeeper components running inside of a single Java Virtual Machine (JVM) process.

 > #### Pulsar in production?
 > If you're looking to run a full production Pulsar installation, see the [Deploying a Pulsar instance](deploy-bare-metal.md) guide.

 ## Run Pulsar Standalone Manually

-### System requirements
+### System Requirements

 Pulsar is currently available for **MacOS** and **Linux**.
-In order to use Pulsar, you need to install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+To use Pulsar, you need to install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-### Installing Pulsar
+### Install Pulsar

 To get started with Pulsar, download a binary tarball release in one of the following ways: